ntavelis/mercure-php/README.md

 composer require symfony/http-client
 ```

-Tip: Instead of manually building the classes, you can achieve the same result by using the fluent API.
-[Fluent API](docs/Builders.md)
+Tip: Instead of manually building the classes, you can achieve the same result by using the [fluent API](docs/Builders.md).

 #### Notification class
 The first argument of the Ntavelis\Mercure\Messages\Notification is an array of topics, you want to publish a notification for.
 The topics can be any string that makes sense for you, e.g. 'orders', 'clients', 'notes', 'http://localhost/books/2' etc. The second argument is the array of data you want to pass to your client, this array will be json encoded and it will be received from the clients, which can then act upon that received data.